 AMCHP invites you to submit a session proposal for the 2014 AMCHP Annual Conference (Jan.
 25-28).
 The theme is The Road Ahead: Challenges, Changes and Opportunities for Maternal and Child Health.
 The conference will be held at the Hyatt Regency Washington on Capitol Hill in Washington, DC.
 Click here for complete information about submitting your session proposal and for the online submission system.
 The deadline for submissions is Friday, Aug.
-16 at 5 p.m.
-EST. You will be notified about the outcome of your submission by Monday, Sept.
+16, 2013.
+You will be notified about the outcome of your submission by Monday, Sept.
 30, 2013.
-If you have questions about the session proposal submission process, please contact Colleen Campbell at (703) 964-1240, ext.
+If you have questions about the session proposal submission process, please contact Colleen Campbell at email@example.com or (703) 964-1240, ext.
 16. For more information about the 2014 AMCHP Annual Conference, visit amchp.org/AMCHP14.

 Join the Wisconsin Association for Perinatal Care (WAPC) for a new webinar offering, "Assessment of Neonatal Abstinence Syndrome: Tools for Newborn Nursery Staff."
 The webinar will be presented on Jul.
 24, 3:30- 4:30 p.m.
 CST.
 The webinar is intended for health care providers, community service providers, and public health professionals who want to learn more about scoring infants for NAS and share the goal of improving care for infants affected by opioids.
 For more information, click here.

 Health Reform and Insurance Coverage for Pregnant Women Webinar Series